 Please note: Payments must be made up front and in full, one off collections are not available and we do not offer refunds for cancelled services.

-Customers who cancel their service and fail to present the bin for collection may be charged £50.00.
+Customers who cancel their service and fail to make their bin available for removal may be charged £50

 Home composting is the best way to deal with your garden waste but when the growing season really gets going you might need a little extra help.